npm audit [fix|signatures]

 virtue of dependence on vulnerable versions of a vulnerable package.

-can only be installed by installing a vulnerable version of foo
+of bar can only be installed by installing a vulnerable version of foo.

 Once metavulnerabilities for a given package are calculated, they are